podcctv/NodeProbe/README.md

 http://your-server-ip:8380
 ```

+### Admin login

+On first start the backend creates a default administrator account:

+- Username: `NodeProbe`
+- Password: `nodeprobe` followed by the last segment of your server's **public** IP address
+  (e.g. public IP `203.0.113.5` -> password `nodeprobe5`)

+If the server cannot determine its public IP, you can provide it via the `SERVER_IP`
+environment variable.

 ### Using the deploy script

 The repository provides a `deploy.sh` script for one‑click deployment or updates.
 The script automatically switches to its directory and can be executed from anywhere: